Vintouka/Calorie-Counter/README.md

         presets.add(new CaloriePreset("Weight Gain Male", 2500, 3200));
         presets.add(new CaloriePreset("Weight Gain Female", 2000, 2600));

-The Overview Page allows the usder to see the progress that they have towardds their daily caloric intake goal as well as prvides them with the option to input any foods they have eaten which updates the pogres bar and is saved upon entry which allows the usere to be able to enter the same irtem again and view it in a previous dayl.
+The Overview Page allows the user to see the progress that they have towardds their daily caloric intake goal as well as provides them with the option to input any foods they have eaten which updates the progress bar and items are saved upon entry which allows the usere to be able to enter the same item again and view it in a previous day.

 #Overview Code save data
-The application saves the user data even if the application is suspended alloqwing the user ot be able to view previous entries in the calnedae and the entriesd of that saem day
+The application saves the user data even if the application is suspended allowing the user to be able to view previous entries in the calendar and the entries of that same day

      private void loadCalorieGoals() {
         SharedPreferences prefs = requireActivity()